-English is sometimes called "the" language of science.
+English is sometimes called ‘the’ language of science.
 This could be more myth than reality, but there is no question that a great deal of academic communication takes place in English nowadays.
-Well-established notions like "scientific English" or "academic English" suggest that this is a special kind of English, i.e. a code that differs from “general (or ordinary) English”.
+Well-established notions like ‘scientific English’ or ‘academic English’ suggest that this is a special kind of English, i.e., a code that differs from ‘general (or ordinary) English’.
 This course will provide a context for reflection on the present role of English in a globalized academic world, and the question of present-day science communication having to be conducted through English rather than other languages.
 We will ponder such difficult questions as: ‘Is it good to have one universal language in academia?
-Or would it be better if the academy remained plurilingual?
-Is scientific English a value-free means of communication, or is this merely a convenient myth that aims at propagating certain ideologies having to do with objective knowledge and objective reality?'
-We will also explore in more detail the general notion of a ‘language of science’ (in a historical perspective) and what kinds of language ideologies have motivated philosophers, scientists and linguists to postulate such a language – as opposed to ‘ordinary language’.
+Or would it be better if the academy remained plurilingual?’, Is scientific English a value-free means of communication, or is this merely a convenient myth that aims at propagating certain ideologies having to do with objective knowledge and objective reality?', etc. We will also explore in more detail the general notion of a ‘language of science’ (in a historical perspective) and what kinds of language ideologies have motivated philosophers, scientists and linguists to postulate such a language – as opposed to ‘ordinary language’.
 This is not an academic writing course, but a course dealing with the sociology and history of the language of science in academic disciplines.

-On completion of this course you will be able to
+On completion of this course, students are expected to

 - understand the present place and role of English in academic research as well as the history of English and other languages of science.

-- understand how communication is bound to the institutions of science and academia
+- be critically aware of how communication is bound to the institutions of science and academia.

-- understand the philosophies of language on which the 'Science Project' rests
+- be informed of the philosophies of language on which the 'Science Project' rests.

-- understand that Anglocentrism (and ethnocentrism more generally) cast serious doubt on the neutrality of English as a language of science.
+- realize the impact of Anglocentrism (and ethnocentrism more generally) on the recognized neutrality of English as a language of science.

-1) Individual research paper on a topic chosen by the student (in consultation with the lecturer) (70%) (word length: 2000 words).
+1) Individual research paper on a topic chosen by the student (in consultation with the lecturer) (50%)